-- Tested the mathematical integrity of the impairment model and agreed the relevant inputs to the Board approved LTP; - Evaluated management's accounting policy and impairment methodology with reference to IFRS requirements; - Reviewed the forecasts in the LTP and evaluated these for reasonableness.
-We made inquiries of management, inspected business plans and critically assessed management's growth assumptions, including those relating to net interest income, using third party evidence where relevant; - Evaluated compliance with regulatory capital requirements and the underlying assumptions during the period of the plan using our regulatory experts.
-We tested forecast capital ratios, reviewed regulatory correspondence and held discussions with the PRA; - · Engaged our valuation specialists in assessing the reasonableness of the discount rate and terminal growth rate; and - Assessed management's decisions to write off certain intangible assets by reference to the current and expected use of these within the bank.
+<text><text><text><text><text><text></text></text></text></text></text></text> baddress the risk of impairment of the non-financial assets, we performed a number of audit procedures over the assessment performed by management.
+Cur work included the following substantive tests: a State damangements accounting policy and impairment mothelodogy with reference to IFRS requirements: a Nerviewed the forecasts in the LTP and evaluated these for reasonableness.
+We made inquiries of management, inspected business plans and critically assessed managements growth assumptions, including those relating to net interest income, using third party volucine where relevant. a Neutade compliance with regulatory capital requirements and the underlying assumptions during the period of the plan using our regulatory vapers.
+We tested forecast capital ratios, reviewed regulatory correspondence and held discussions with thre PRA: a Sasessed management's decisions to write off certain intangible assets by reference to the current and expected use of these within the bank.

+How our audit addressed the key audit matter
-Recognition of a deferred tax asset (group)

-Refer to page 66 (Audit Committee report) and Note 9.
+Key audit matter How our audit addressed the key audit matter Recognition of a deferred tax asset (group) Refer to page 66 (Audit Committee report) and Note 9.
 As at 31 December 2024, the group recognised a deferred tax asset of £269m relating to the utilisation of unused tax losses from past trading activities.
 A deferred tax asset can be recognised in relation to these losses to the extent that it is probable that there will be sufficient future taxable profits to utilise them.
 The recognition and recoverability of a deferred tax asset by the group, where there have been significant losses in the recent past, is based on key assumptions about the group's future profitability over an extended period.
 The group's Long-Term Plan ('LTP') is the basis of management's assessment.
 This includes numerous assumptions including but not limited to future asset growth, interest rates and regulatory capital requirements.
 Management assessed the inherent risks within the LTP, considered the existence of recent past losses and developments in the group, the uncertainty of forecasts in later years, and applied a risk adjustment to forecast taxable profits.
 This assessment involves significant estimation uncertainty and represents a key audit matter.

-Our work focused on the following key assumptions and judgements:

-- · The assumptions used in determining the forecast profits in the LTP, in particular over the next three years, including assumptions about business transformation and regulatory capital requirements; and - The appropriateness of adjustments to reflect the risks in the business plan.

-To evaluate the recognition of the deferred tax asset, we performed a number of audit procedures over the assessment performed by management.

-Our work included the following substantive tests:

-- · Evaluated management's methodology for assessing the recognition and recoverability of the deferred tax asset with reference to IFRS requirements; - · Understood and evaluated the reasonableness of the key profit forecast assumptions by making inquiries of management, inspecting business plans, critically assessing management's growth assumptions and obtaining corroborating evidence; - Reviewed future regulatory capital assumptions using our regulatory experts; - · Evaluated the ability of management to forecast profits by comparing past actual profits against budgets; - · Assessed the extent of the risk adjustments applied by management to future profits, including in the period beyond the group's five-year forecasting time horizon; and - · Assessed the adequacy of the disclosures related to the recognition of the deferred tax asset, including the disclosure of key judgements and the estimate of the recovery period.
+Our work focused on the following key assumptions and judgements: The assumptions used in determining the forecast profits in the LTP, in particular over the next three years, including assumptions about business transformation and regulatory capital requirements; and To evaluate the recognition of the deferred tax asset, we performed a number of audit procedures over the assessment performed by management.
+Our work included the following substantive tests: Evaluated management's methodology for assessing the recognition and recoverability of the deferred tax asset with reference to IFRS requirements; Understood and evaluated the reasonableness of the key profit forecast assumptions by making inquiries of management inspecting business plans, critically assessing management's growth assumptions and obtaining corroborating evidence; Reviewed future regulatory capital assumptions using our regulatory experts; Evaluated the ability of management to forecast profits by comparing past actual profits against budgets; Assessed the extent of the risk adjustments applied by management to future profits, including in the period beyond the group's five-year forecasting time horizon; and Assessed the adequacy of the disclosures related to the recognition of the deferred tax asset, including the disclosure of key judgements and the estimate of the recovery period.

+Key audit matter